MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/finance-operations-integration-setup.md

 [Set up the following security roles](/dynamics365/fin-ops-core/dev-itpro/sysadmin/role-based-security).

 - **Field Service Integration User**: For each user that creates or updates work orders which sync data with finance and operations applications.
 Users with this role can only interact with finance and operations data through the integration.
 They aren't entitled to access the finance and operations applications unless they have a full license.
+For more information, see the [Dynamics 365 Licensing Guide](https://www.microsoft.com/en-us/licensing/product-licensing/dynamics365).

 - **Field Service Integration Admin**: For administrators who manage the Dynamics 365 Field Service integration parameters settings tab.

 ## Configure default order settings

-To ensure that the integration can successfully create item journals, we strongly advise that all items you plan to use in Field Service use default order settings that automatically apply a site.
+To ensure that the integration can successfully create item journals, use default order settings that automatically apply a site to all items you plan to use in Field Service.
 Otherwise, all work order products where the product is a Field Service product type inventory require a warehouse value before the item journal can be created.

 <!--- Where/how is this done? https://learn.microsoft.com/en-us/dynamics365/supply-chain/production-control/default-order-settings --->